 Probiotics

-The theory behind adding probiotics to your horse’s diet is that they will provide needed beneficial bacteria in an environment that has been interrupted due to external factors.
+Probiotics to your horse’s diet will provide needed beneficial bacteria in an environment that has been disrupted.
+Studies have shown that probiotics can improve the healing time of ulcers.

 Intestinal bacteria can be dramatically altered by many factors: deworming, vaccinations, antibiotics, parasitic infestations, starch/sugar overload, and stress.
 Adding a probiotic of at least 20 billion CFU (colony forming units) helps restore beneficial bacteria, allowing t food to be fully digested and fermented in the hind gut.